sensu/sensu-docs/content/sensu-core/2.0/reference/filters.md

 ### Filter statement comparison

 Filter statements are compared directly with their event data counterparts.
-For inclusive filter definitions (i.e. `"action": "allow"`), matching statements will result in the filter returning a `true` value; for exclusive filter definitions (i.e. `"action": "deny"`), matching statements will result in the filter returning a `false` value (i.e. the event does not pass through the filter).
-Filters that return a true value will continue to be processed — via additional filters (if defined), mutators (if defined), and handlers.
+For inclusive filter definitions (like `"action": "allow"`), matching statements will result in the filter returning a `true` value; for exclusive filter definitions (like `"action": "deny"`), matching statements will result in the filter returning a `false` value, and the event will not pass through the filter.
+Filters that return a true value will continue to be processed via additional filters (if defined), mutators (if defined), and handlers.

 ### Filter statement evaluation